 No member of the IRB may participate in discussions of regular business items or vote on them where there is any form of conflict of interest.
-A member has the responsibility to recuse themselves from a convened IRB meeting prior to the discussion of and formal vote on regular business items for which a conflict of interest is known to exist (Protection of Human Subjects, 2018, § 46.107.e).
+A member has the responsibility to recuse themselves from a convened IRB meeting prior to the discussion of and formal vote on regular business items for which a conflict of interest is known to exist (Code of Federal Regulations, 45 CFR § 46.107.e).
+The HRPP Director and/or IRB Chair can also inform the Member of required recusal from a vote.